JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_repositories_extension.md

 It provides methods to add:

 - IntelliJ Platform repositories (for releases, snapshots, and nightly builds)
-- JetBrains Marketplace repository for fetching plugins
+- JetBrains Marketplace repository (for dependencies on non-bundled plugins)
 - JetBrains Runtime repository
 - Android Studio and IntelliJ Platform binary release repositories (for IntelliJ Plugin Verifier)
-- Ivy local repository (for correct access to local dependencies)
+- Ivy local repository (for access to local dependencies)

 <snippet id="recommendedCallout">